-How Do You Start Playing Video Games: An Ultimate Beginners Guide
+How Do You Start Playing Video Games

 From time to time, you may come around video gamers that talk about exciting new adventures, fantasy worlds, and new game releases, and even earn some money on their hobby.
 And now, when Metaverse is providing new gaming experiences and opportunities, even people who aren’t interested, can decide to start gaming.